 “For the Lord gives wisdom; from His mouth come knowledge and understanding.” – Proverbs 2:6

-Happy Monday!
+Hi friends!
 I hope that you have a good week ahead of you.
 Thank you for continuing to be so kind in reading.
 I appreciate you and your support.

 “Whatever your hands find to do, do with all your strength, because there is no work, planning, knowledge, or wisdom in Sheol where you are going.” – Ecclesiastes 9:10

-In the final exam of life, what matters is one’s knowledge of God and His word and how you carried it out.
+In the final exam of life, what matters is one’s knowledge of God and His word and how one carried it out.
 You can learn all the trivia you want about every subject known to man, but if you don’t have the knowledge of God, of Christ, and of the salvation that He offers, then you will fail life’s final exam.
 The knowledge of Christ is the way we escape this world’s impurities and death (2 Peter 2:20).

 “His divine power has given us everything required for life and godliness through the knowledge of Him who called us by His own glory and goodness.” – 2 Peter 1:3